MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/set-up-onedrive-for-business.md

 This step allows your users to immediately view files that are shared explicitly with them in their OneDrive Shared with Me View.

 The Shared with Me view in OneDrive lets users to see which documents and folders that users have shared directly with them.
 By default, the Shared with Me view is populated once a shared item is crawled and re-indexed through search.
-This means that your crawling/indexing schedule may cause some latency between the when the item was shared and when the it appears in the user's Shared with Me View.
+This default behavior means that your crawling/indexing schedule may cause some latency between when the item was shared and when it appears in the user's Shared with Me View.

 Your users will still be able to open the shared items or folder if they are sent a link (for example, through an email notification), they just won't be able to see the items listed in the Shared with me View until the items have been crawled and indexed.
 For more information about how files are shared in OneDrive, see [Share OneDrive files and folders](https://support.office.com/article/9fcc2f7d-de0c-4cec-93b0-a82024800c07).